A narrow canal flowing through green fields under a vibrant orange and purple sunset sky, representing India's environmental landscape.

 Amidst all this, India still managed to become the world’s largest exporter of water (in a manner of speaking).
 Clearly, there are some priorities that need to be corrected.

-We need to accord our rivers the same reverence in practise as we do in holy scriptures.
-Enforce strict regulations on dumping of waste in rivers.
-A
+We need to accord our rivers the same reverence in practice as we do in holy scriptures.
+Enforce strict regulations on the dumping of waste in rivers.

 We need the laws to be stricter, and we need those laws to be enforced.